Sadak 2: Filming

 On 8 April 2019, it was confirmed that principal photography would commence in the middle of May 2019, which eventually began on 18 May 2019.
 The following day, Makarand Deshpande was confirmed to play the main antagonist in the film.
 Alia Bhatt joined the film on 21 May 2019.
 The first schedule of the film was completed in the third week of May in Mumbai and the second schedule began in Ooty in mid-July 2019.
 With a few sequences being shot in Mysore and Ooty, the film's principal photography wrapped up on 31 October 2019, except for a few patchwork scenes which were filmed in July 2020, despite the COVID-19 pandemic.

 Soundtrack

-The music for the film was composed by Jeet Gannguli, Ankit Tiwari, Samidh Mukerjee, Urvi and Suniljeet while the lyrics written by Rashmi Virag, Vijay Vijawatt, Shabbir Ahmed, Suniljeet and Shalu Vaish.
+The music for the film was composed by Jeet Gannguli, Ankit Tiwari, Samidh Mukerjee, Urvi and Suniljeet with lyrics written by Rashmi Virag, Vijay Vijawatt, Shabbir Ahmed, Suniljeet and Shalu Vaish.
 The film score is composed by Sandeep Chowta.